zfrnaa/intro-programming/README.md

 Dive into fundamental and most basic of programming or coding.

 I was from a different background, to be exact, Applied Science student.
 But that's does not mean I don't really know about something robot stuff (joke 😄).
 I meant blindly do not know about computer and tech.
-Thankful to my family siblings especially my dad, that introduced me to use computer.
+Thankfully my family especially my dad, that introduced me to use computer.
 So, I got to used old Windows where the interface super basic, greyish, non-HD, grain looking.
 I still remember the old time where I played games with my siblings.

 OK.
 That is enough for the background of young me.